 Another risk that transcends HIPAA is that your work can be taken out of context through a single screenshot, email or video recording.
 For example, if you are working as a counselor in a STD clinic you are required to ask detailed questions about sexual behavior.
 However if providing online psychotherapy to a survivor of molestation, these questions can be misinterpreted and taken out of context.
 This risk can be reduced by carefully considering each communication and utterance.
 Review messages carefully before you click send.

 Anonymity.
-Do you believe that counseling is a relationship?
+Do you believe that effective counseling requires a psychotherapeutic relationship?
 If so, understand the limitations of an online relationship.
 We are aware of the limitations of online relationships since we regularly express this to our clients who are online dating.
 Some believe there are advantages to anonymity particularly with counseling teens.
 On the other hand, you've taken responsibility and liability for a patient you don't know and can't locate.